varigence/docs/bimlflex/trial-process/dimensional-model.md

 1. The source column in the source object should contain the same values as the Business Key column in the referenced Dimension.
 The source value in the source column is used in the lookup and replaced with the Identity Column value at runtime.

-### Building the dimensional model SQL artefacts
+### Building the dimensional model SQL artifacts

-With the metadata defined in the Excel metadata management tool, refresh the metadata in BimlStudio and create the SQL Artefacts as normal through the `Create Table Script`.
+With the metadata defined in the Excel metadata management tool, refresh the metadata in BimlStudio and create the SQL Artifacts as normal through the `Create Table Script`.
 The source views and destination tables will be included in the script.

 Should the source views be managed through SSDT, deploy them as normal.